All Episodes

 How do you score your endorsement of Donald Trump with the testimony we just saw?

-Well, I will tell you I was raped at the age of 16.
+Well, I will tell you, I was raped at the age of 16.

-Um, and any rate victim will tell you I've lived for 30 years with a an incredible amount of shame over being raped at income forward because of that judgment and shame that I felt.
+And any rape victim will tell you, I've lived for 30 years with an incredible amount of shame over being raped.

-I'm not gonna I'm not gonna do that.
+I'm not going to do that.

-No, you are shaming you.
+No, you are shaming me.

 You've endorsed Donald Trump for president.